 This doesn't mean that phones and tablets will be the only venue for AR.
-For example there's work being done on augmented reality earbuds, which allow you to adjust the sounds that come in from your surroundings.
-Research continues apace on including AR functionality in contact lenses and other wearable devices that would operate by themselves.
+Research continues apace on including AR functionality in contact lenses, and other wearable devices.
 The ultimate goal of augmented reality is to create a convenient and natural immersion, so there's a sense that phones and tablets will get replaced, though it isn't clear what those replacements will be.
 Even glasses might take on a new form, as "smart glasses" are developed for blind people.

-Like any new technology AR has a lot of political and ethical issues.
-Google Glass, for example, raised a privacy concerns.
-Some worried that conversations might be surreptitiously recorded or pictures snapped, or thought that they might be identified by face recognition software — though Google officially said it wasn't allowing face recognition apps onto Google Glass' version of an App Store, a startup called Lambda Labs said they were making one anyway.
+Like any new technology, AR has a lot of political and ethical issues.
+Google Glass, for example, raised privacy concerns.
+Some worried that conversations might be surreptitiously recorded or pictures snapped, or thought that they might be identified by face recognition software.
+AR glasses, contacts and more, like the Glass - X and Google Lens, though, are moving ahead in production and sales.

 Additional reporting by Alina Bradford, Live Science contributor.